Ethnic identity development

+Recent Research on Ethnic Identity Development

+Recent literature has emphasized that ethnic identity development is a dynamic and non-linear process, especially during adolescence.
+Rather than occurring in fixed stages, identity formation is shaped by ongoing exploration, commitment, and personal narratives, all influenced by relationships with family, peers, and broader social contexts.
+According to Branje et al. (2021), identity development involves both stability and change, and adolescents actively construct their sense of self in response to life events and cultural experiences.
+The study also highlights that stronger ethnic identity development is associated with better mental health and psychosocial functioning.

 History

 Generally, group level processes of ethnic identity have been explored by social science disciplines, including sociology and anthropology.
 In contrast, ethnic identity research within psychology usually focuses on the individual and interpersonal processes.
 Within psychology, ethnic identity is typically studied by social, developmental and cross-cultural psychologists.

 Models of ethnic development emerged both social and developmental psychology, with different theoretical roots.

 Roots in social psychology

 Ethnic identity emerged in social psychology out of social identity theory.
 Social identity theory posits that belonging to social groups (e.g. religious groups or occupational groups) serves an important basis for one's identity.
 Membership in a group(s), as well as one's value and emotional significance attached to this membership, is an important part of one's self-concept.
 One of the earliest statements of social identity was made by Kurt Lewin, who emphasized that individuals need a firm sense of group identification in order to maintain a sense of well-being.
 Social identity theory emphasizes a need to maintain a positive sense of self.
 Therefore, in respect to ethnic identity, this underscores affirmation to and salience of ethnic group membership(s).
 In light of this, affirmation of ethnicity has been proposed to be more salient among groups who have faced greater discrimination, in order to maintain self-esteem.
 There has also been research on family influences, such as cultural values of the family.
 Also, specific aspects of parenting, such as their racial socialization of youth, can contribute to the socialization of adolescents.

 Relatedly, collective identity is an overarching framework for different types of identity development, emphasizing the multidimensionality of group membership.
 Part of collective identity includes positioning oneself psychologically in a group to which one shares some characteristic(s).
 This positioning does not require individuals to have direct contact with all members of the group.
 The collective identity framework has been related to ethnic identity development, particularly in recognizing the importance of personal identification of ethnicity through categorical membership.
 Collective identity also includes evaluation of one's category.
 This affective dimension is related to the importance of commitment and attachment toward one's ethnic group(s).
 A behavioral component of collective identity recognizes that individuals reflect group membership through individual actions, such as language usage, in respect to ethnic identity.